How can laboratory test results of chemical exposure data differ from the actual field sites?

-The Exponent team can also conduct higher-tier evaluations of the available toxicity data that makes use of the full data sets, rather than the limited use and extrapolations of toxicity data that are typically used by regulators in a screening-level assessment.
-Combining this with more detailed, realistic estimates of exposure often results in a very different picture of potential risk than is provided by the standard regulatory screening-level assessment.
+Our multidisciplinary teams conduct higher-tier environmental evaluations, such as using the full toxicology data sets, rather than the limited use and extrapolations of toxicity data that are typically used by regulators in a screening-level assessment.
+This method provides clients with more detailed, realistic estimates of exposure, and often results in a very different picture of potential risk than what is provided by the standard regulatory screening-level assessment.